juliusikkala/jamesbot/README.md

 # JamesBot

-JamesBot is a Telegram bot that listens to all of the chat messages, stores a history of the messages to disk and does stuff with the intel it has gathered.
+JamesBot is a Telegram bot that wiretaps your channel, stores a history of the messages to disk and does stuff with the intel it has gathered.

 Right now, it doesn't do anything but log all messages.

 ## Features

-- [ ] Impersonation (generating messages with a markov chain)
+- [x] Impersonation (generating messages with a markov chain)
 - [ ] Reporting (forward messages to authenticated clients)
 - [ ] One-liners (respond with relevant one-liners)